f3d-app/f3d/doc/user/05-ANIMATIONS.md

 <img width="1024" alt="4" src="https://media.githubusercontent.com/media/f3d-app/f3d-website/refs/heads/main/docs/user/animation_3.png" />
 Press <kbd>space</kbd> to play/pause current animation.
-Note: A red bar runs along the bottom of screen to indicate the current time interval of the animation sequence if animation-progress was turned on.
+Note: A blue bar runs along the bottom of screen to indicate the current time interval of the animation sequence if animation-progress was turned on.

 <img width="1024" alt="5" src="https://media.githubusercontent.com/media/f3d-app/f3d-website/refs/heads/main/docs/user/animation_4.png" />
 "All Animations" will play all animations at the same time if supported by the file format.